curv3d/curv/docs/shapes/Transformations.rst

 Shape Deformations
 ------------------
-General transformations of 2D and 3D shapes which don't preserve angles and distance ratios.
+General transformations of 2D and 3D shapes and textures, which don't preserve angles and distance ratios.
 These are powerful operations which allow you to deform a shape, as if it were made of clay.

-In Curv 0.0, deformations deform the distance field, which limits and complicates their use.
+In Curv 0.0, deformations deform the distance field, which limits and complicates their use on shapes.
+However, textures can be deformed with no limitations.
 (This is an area for future research and improvement.)

 * The output may not be appropriate as input to distance field operations.